-For at least 60 days if you have committed two serious traffic violations within a three-year period involving a CMV.

-For at least 120 days for three serious traffic violations within a three-year period involving a CMV.
+- For at least 60 days if you have committed two serious traffic violations within a three-year period involving a CMV. - For at least 120 days for three serious traffic violations within a three-year period involving a CMV.
+"Serious traffic violations" include but are not limited to: traffic offenses committed in a CMV in connection with fatal traffic accidents, excessive speeding, reckless driving or eluding the police.